striebel/eng799_2020_thesis/wmt16-scripts/factored_sample/README.md

-This dir contains the scripts required to reproduce my thesis's results; see Chapter 3 of the thesis for how to use the scripts.
-Note that some files here are originally mine, but most are modifications of existing files taken from `https://github.com/rsennrich/wmt16-scripts`.
+This directory contains the scripts required to reproduce my thesis's results; see Chapter 3 of the thesis for how to use the scripts.
+Note that some files here are originally mine, but most are modifications of files obtained from `https://github.com/rsennrich/wmt16-scripts`.